botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/data-types-2.md

 {{< callout context="tip" title="Here be Dragons" icon="outline/rocket" >}}

-Consider the following code that displays the value of `$fruitPrices` as defined in the previous example
+Consider the following code that displays the value of `$fruitPrices` as defined in the previous example:

 ```go
 {{ $fruitPrices := sdict "pineapple" 3.50 "apple" 1.50 "banana" 2.60 }}